 Over time, you’ll learn how to be better prepared with less time to make verification calls.
 But you should also consider if this is where your time is best spent.
 Given the increasing competition for a limited number of qualified buyers online, would you be better served focusing on your company’s growth than manually reviewing orders and verifying customer identities?
 Especially since even experienced risk analysts cannot guarantee complete protection from fraud?

-If so, you may want to consider leveraging an industry expert like Signifyd since we verify your orders against a network of more than 5,000 merchants and real-time machine learning that conducts thousands of searches every minute.
-We provide a financial guarantee for every order so if somehow a fraudster does get through you know you’re covered and you’ll never pay a chargeback again.
+If so, you may want to consider leveraging an industry expert like Signifyd since we verify your orders against a network of more than 10,000 merchants and real-time machine learning that conducts thousands of searches every minute.
+We provide a financial guarantee for every order so if somehow a fraudster does get through you know you’re covered.
 Using Signifyd gives you the confidence to approve more orders and ship them out faster so legitimate customers are never turned away.
 Let us take the guesswork out of your orders and secure your revenue from unpredictable chargebacks.
 We believe your time is better spent talking with your customers and partners to grow your business.
 Let us talk to fraudsters, or better yet, let us eliminate your fraud concerns entirely.